 |SAT/ACT scores must be received by||February 1|

-The student-faculty ratio at Loyola University Chicago is 15:1, and the school has 37.5 percent of its classes with fewer than 20 students.
-The most popular majors at Loyola University Chicago include: Business, Management, Marketing, and Related Support Services; Social Sciences; Biological and Biomedical Sciences; Psychology; and Communication, Journalism, and Related Programs.
-The average freshman retention rate, an indicator of student satisfaction, is 85.2 percent.
+The student-faculty ratio at Loyola University Chicago is 14:1, and the school has 39.3 percent of its classes with fewer than 20 students.
+The most popular majors at Loyola University Chicago include: Business, Management, Marketing, and Related Support Services; Biological and Biomedical Sciences; Psychology; Social Sciences; and Communication, Journalism, and Related Programs.
+The average freshman retention rate, an indicator of student satisfaction, is 86 percent.

 |Student gender distribution|

 |Undergraduate men who are members of a fraternity|

 |Undergraduate women who are members of a sorority|

 Campus Info & Services

 Loyola University Chicago offers a number of student services including nonremedial tutoring, women's center, placement service, health service, and health insurance.
 Loyola University Chicago also offers campus safety and security services like 24-hour foot and vehicle patrols, late night transport/escort service, 24-hour emergency telephones, lighted pathways/sidewalks, and controlled dormitory access (key, security card, etc).
 Of the students at Loyola University Chicago, 5 percent have cars on campus.
 Alcohol is permitted for students of legal age at Loyola University Chicago.

 Paying for School